Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

 To obtain exposure to socially minded companies, clients can choose to invest in iShares MSCI USA ESG Select ETF: SUSA and iShares MSCI KLD 400 Social ETF: DSI

 Municipal Bonds (Bonds) are issued by non-federal government entities, such as a state or county, to fund local projects or daily operations.
 These are an alternative to corporate bonds which lend money to companies.
-They may be interesting to investors looking to invest in projects on a more local level.

 To obtain exposure to U.S. small cap companies, clients can choose to invest in Vanguard Small-Cap ETF: VB and Schwab US Small-Cap ETF: SCHA.

 Small Cap (Stocks) consists of companies across industries with a market cap, or a total equity value, of between $300 million and $2 billion – these are not local businesses.
-Smaller companies can provide more opportunity for growth but also have historically been riskier investments with more volatile share prices than larger cap companies.

 To obtain exposure to U.S. small cap companies, clients can choose to invest in Vanguard Small-Cap ETF: VB and Schwab US Small-Cap ETF: SCHA.

 Mid Cap (Stocks) consists of companies across industries with a market cap, or a total equity value, of between $2 billion and $10 billion and offers exposure to companies with sizable market capitalizations that may still have room to grow.
-Some investors look to mid-cap companies seeking to balance higher growth potential with lower investment risk than small cap companies.

 To obtain exposure to U.S. mid cap companies, clients can choose to invest in Vanguard Mid-Cap ETF: VO and Schwab U.S. Mid-Cap ETF: SCHM.